-We calculate each disclosure limiting transformation of the auxiliary data as described in the previous section.
-With each transformation of the auxiliary data, we fit an OLS model of the outcome on the covariates.
-For each of these models, we predict the outcome for subjects in the RCT ($i\in\mathcal{R}$).
-Denote this prediction $\yhati$, so $\hat{Y}_i(\g)$ is the prediction of the outcome for subject $i$ based on the model fit with $\g$.
-Let $\yhatn(\g)$ denote the $n \times 1$ length vector of these predictions for the RCT subjects.
-The auxiliary study is set aside.
+First, we generate an RCT and auxiliary data set as described above.
+We then calculate each disclosure limiting transformation of the auxiliary data as described in the previous section (\ref{sec:sim-gen-gen}).
+With each transformation of the auxiliary data, we calculate the OLS estimated coefficients for a model of the outcome on the covariates (auxiliary model).
+With each of these coefficient vectors, we predict the outcome for subjects in the RCT ($i\in\mathcal{R}$) (auxiliary predictions).
+Denote this prediction $\yhati$, so $\hat{Y}_i(\g)$ is the prediction of the outcome for subject $i$ based on the coefficients calculated from $\g$.
+Let $\yhato(\g)$ denote the $n \times 1$ length vector of these predictions for the RCT subjects.
+The auxiliary data is set aside.

-Next, we estimate the variance of the comparison estimators.
 Since we are interested in the average treatment effect for an RCT sample, we treat the outcomes and covariates as fixed.
 We then generate 1,000 treatment assignment vectors $T_i \sim \mbox{Bern}(.5),i\in\mathcal{R}$.
 For each treatment assignment vector we generate the observed outcomes and calculate each estimator: $\tdm$, $\tregrctf$, and $\tregyaux$ for each disclosure limiting transformation.
+Thus, we get an estimate of the distribution of the comparison estimators, based on a simulated distribution of the treatment assignment.
 Because $n = 100$, the regression estimator fit only on the RCT covariates, $\tregrctf$, runs into dimensionality issues as $p$ grows.
 Therefore, we allow a maximum of 20 RCT covariates to be included in the regression model.
 With $p=50$, we choose 20 covariates that have a non-zero coefficient in the data generating model, emulating analyses of the RCT using variable selection and/or expert knowledge that would select predictive covariates.

-We calculate the empirical variance of the estimates across the 1,000 treatment assignment vectors.
-Finally, we calculate empirical relative efficiency as compared to the estimators only relying on RCT data: $\tdm$, $\tregrctf$ by dividing the empirical variance of $\tdm$ and $\tregrctf$ respectively by the empirical variance of each estimator.

-For each value of $p$, we implement the above 100 times (100 data generations).
-Finally, we average the estimated variance and relative efficiencies of each estimator across the 100 data generations.
-These results are displayed in Table~\ref{tab:var-sims-reg}.
-Relative efficiencies greater than 1 indicate that the corresponding estimator is more precise than the simple difference or regression estimator, while relative efficiencies less than 1 indicate the opposite.